El Chicano (film): Plot

-Diego tracks down Shotgun at a club and fights his bodyguards.
-Shotgun escapes along with Jaws, who is revealed to be the other gang member who knew Pedro, while also being the son of an infamous cartel leader who is interested in taking over LA.
-Shotgun kills Jaws during the escape and pins the blame on El Chicano for his plans to move forward.
+Diego, now operating as El Chicano, tracks down Shotgun at a club where he easily fights and kills Shotgun's bodyguards, and nearly wounds Jaws, the other gang member, who knew Pedro, while also being the son of an infamous cartel leader, El Gallo, who is interested in taking over LA.
+Shotgun escapes along with a wounded Jaws, where he strangles Jaws to death during the escape and pins the blame on El Chicano for his plans to move forward.
 El Gallo, Jaws' father, hears the news and swears vengeance on both El Chicano and the police.

 A still injured Diego retreats home to tend to his wounds, but is suspected of involvement by Captain Gomez when Diego's wound on his leg begins to bleed.
 Diego learns later that Gomez and his officers have been kidnapped by El Gallo, who broadcasts his plans of execution on the internet, unless El Chicano comes to him.
 Diego goes after in saving the missing cops, kills the cartel members by working alongside the police officers he rescued, and finishes El Gallo as well.
 Finally having no more distractions, he now has the chance to go after Shotgun.

-Diego chases him to a cemetery where the two fight with Shotgun wanting revenge for what happened to Shadow and Diego punishing Shotgun for everything he did to Diego's family for Pedro's death.
-After a brutal fight, Diego lands the killing blow to Shotgun through the knife, and then removes his mask in front of Shotgun reciting the words Pedro left behind, 'Know Thay Enemy'.
+Diego chases him to a cemetery where the two fight with Shotgun, who wanted revenge for what happened to Shadow.
+Diego, having been more experienced in combat than Shotgun, easily and brutally bested him with series of punishing blows in a state of rage for everything Shotgun did to Diego's family for Pedro's death.
+After a brutal fight, Diego lands the killing blow to Shotgun through the knife in the chest, and then removes his mask in front of Shotgun reciting the words Pedro left behind, 'know thy enemy' before finishing him off, avenging Pedro's death.

 Diego having sustained multiple injures and blood loss, passes out.
 He awakes later recovering from his injures, while having learned Gomez found him first, before the police arrived at the scene and saved him from being arrested, wanting to keep his best cop investigator from being identified as the vigilante.
 Back in Mexico, El Gallo's wife, La Hembra has now become the new leader of his crew and swears revenge on El Chicano.
-Back in LA, Diego now has accepted the El Chicano mantle and made peace with Pedro, seeing his spirit before, wanting to do him and his home proud by keeping it safe from the cartel invaders and all who come.
+Back in LA, Diego now has accepted the El Chicano mantle and made peace with Pedro, seeing his spirit before, wanting to do him and his family proud by keeping it safe from the cartel invaders and all who come.